Assistant Professor of Finance

 United States of America

-I joined Columbia Business School as an assistant professor of finance in July 2017.
+I am an assistant professor of finance at Columbia Business School.
 I currently work in the areas of asset pricing, asset management, and machine learning.

 (with S. Abis)